 When I shared our fall and winter project plans a few weeks back, I mentioned that I’d be giving both of our guest bedrooms a bit of a refresh.
 Today I’m going to be sharing our guest bedroom mood board and plans for our main guest bedroom since the plans are most complete for that space right now.

-I was actually going to wait to share my plans for a few more weeks when I had a better idea as to when all of the elements new pieces would be arriving.
-But, so many of the new and old items in the space are on sale for the holiday weekend, so I thought I’d share now in case they aren’t on sale in a few weeks!
-I’ve had the mood board ready for a week or two now but have just been in a holding pattern!
+I was actually going to wait to share my design plans for a few more weeks when I had a better idea as to when all of the elements new pieces would be arriving.
+But, so many of the new and old items in the space are on sale for the holiday weekend, so I thought I’d share now in case they are not on sale in a few weeks!
+I’ve had the bedroom mood board ready for a week or two now but have just been in a holding pattern!
 So, I figured I’d share the direction I’m planning to head over the coming weeks and months.
 There’s nothing like hosting both Thanksgiving and Christmas to make you want to get your guest spaces in top form!

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

 Before we get into all my plans for the space, if you need a refresher of how the room looked last time I shared it, you can see it in my summer guest bedroom refresh.
-And here’s a peek at it from last fall when I decorated in a neutral and green color palette!
+And here’s a peek at it from last fall when I decorated in a neutral and soft green color palette!

 GUEST BEDROOM SOURCES: Bed | Rug | Chandelier | Faux Fiddle Leaf Fig Tree | Striped Duvet Cover | Fig Leaf Pillows | Striped Pillows | Silk Euro Shams | Tall Mirrors | Rattan Mirror | Faux Maidenhair Fern